vandycknick/istio-filters/README.md

 istioctl install --set profile=demo -y
 ```

 Check if the ingress and egress gateways start up correctly.
-I often seem to have issues in a nwe minikube cluster with dns.
-If you see cert errors this is most likely due to an error earlier where the gateways can't resolve the istiod DNS.
+I often seem to have issues in a new minikube cluster with dns.
+If you see cert errors this is most likely due to an error earlier where the gateways can't resolve the istiod DNS. (restarting coredns and then gateways fixes thsi)

 ## Installing addons